 CPU: Quad core or better

-Disk 2: 2TB Data Drive for additional simulation scratch space.
+Disk 2: 2TB SSD drive for additional simulation scratch space.

 Display GPU: Any recent/modern Geforce GPU 2GB+

 Accelerator GPU 1: NVIDIA Tesla V100 or A100

 Accelerator GPU 2: NVIDIA Tesla V100 or A100 (optional)

 Bridge Accelerator GPU 1 & 2 with NVLINK

 M-Star is an GPU compute intensive application that requires NVidia Tesla based GPUs for optimum performance.
 Generally speaking you want the largest capacity GPUs (CUDA cores and GPU memory).
 On each compute node you should max out the available GPU slots.
 You must connect the GPU with NVLINK/NVSwitch to provide the maximum amount of inter-GPU bandwidth.
 Network connections should be selected to provide the maxium available bandwidth, typically using an Infiniband based network.
 Multi-node jobs require GPUDirect RDMA support for optimal performance.
 It is suggested to speak with a HPC representative from a reputable vendor to clarify capability and application requirements.

 These general guidelines shown below are a starting point for that discussion:

 OS: Linux (Redhat/Centos, Ubuntu are supported by M-Star)

 CPU: Core count must be equal to or greater than number of GPUs in the node.